Humboldt Cannabis Micro-Grant, Marketing, & Local Equity Program

 Project Trellis is only one year into its operation and it is anticipated that there will be a continuation of benefits.
 Since the program’s launch, and in just one year, the following has been accomplished:

 - Fourteen companies out of seventy-one applicants received a total of $179,658 with awards ranging from just under $10,000 to $50,000.
-A second grant round is in process and more businesses will benefit from the program as annual NOFAs are released.
+A second grant round is current accepting applications and more businesses will benefit from the program as annual NOFAs are released.

 - Project Trellis has funded staff to conduct and facilitate a number of community stakeholder meetings to discuss business needs of the cannabis industry and to address the needs of businesses adversely impacted by the criminalization of cannabis.